JetBrains/Qodana/topics/configuration-reference.md

   name: default
 ```

-You can also employ the `--script` CLI option to configure a run scenario:
+You can also use the `--script` CLI option to configure a run scenario:

-<p>Here is the command that tells %instance% to use the default run scenario:</p>

 <tabs group="cli-settings">
     <tab title="Docker image" group-key="docker-image">